claire-chan/document-scanner-javascript/README.md

 ### Self-Hosting Resource Files

-By default, DDS relies on a CDN for resources such as `.wasm` engine files.
+By default, **DDS** relies on a CDN for resources such as `.wasm` engine files.
 If you require a **fully offline setup**, follow these steps:
-> These steps are based on [Build from Source](#option-1-build-from-source), meaning that all DDS source files must be available on your local machine.
+> These steps are based on [Build from Source](#option-1-build-from-source), meaning that all **DDS** source files must be available on your local machine.

 #### Update the Engine Resource Paths and the UI Path:

+> In this case, we reference local resource files that are copied during the build process.
+See [Modify the Build Script](#modify-the-build-script) for details.
+However, you can also reference your own copies, such as files hosted on your own server.
+If you need assistance, feel free to [contact us](https://www.dynamsoft.com/company/contact/).

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({